 FURTHER READING: The Gap between UI and UX Design – Know the Difference

 Whether you want to take a UI/UX online course or just a UI design course online, there are numerous bootcamps to choose from.
-Some coding bootcamps offers frontend developer courses with a UI/UX component, while others offer a strict UX or UI bootcamp.
+Some coding bootcamps offers front end developer courses with a UI/UX component, while others offer a strict UX or UI bootcamp.
 See the full list or check out some courses below:

 - Bloc offers an online UI/UX bootcamp in addition to their Part-Time Web Developer Program.

 - Brainstation offers a Product manager bootcamp that covers product design and also offers courses in UX design.